What is a chicken brooder?

 Divider: baby chickens colour line drawing, full width.

-Now you know what a chicken brooder box is, it's time to add essentials!
+Now it's time to add the essentials!

 Baby chicks in a Brinsea incubator with title: when to move chicks from incubator to brooder.
 Button link.